Kissebs/Kissebs/README.md

 ### Hi there 👋
-I am a Systems Engineering student passionate about C++ programming.
-With 2 years of experience, I have worked on various projects that have strengthened my technical skills and my ability to efficiently solve problems. ⚙️🧑‍💻
+I am a Systems Engineering student passionate about C++ and Java programming.
+With 3 years of experience, I have worked on various projects that have strengthened my technical skills and my ability to efficiently solve problems. ⚙️🧑‍💻
 <!--
 **Kissebs/Kissebs** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.